-- A decision must: - Be based on a fundamentally fair rule or policy. - Be made in good faith (i.e., without malice, ill-will) - Be unbiased - Have a rational relationship to (be substantially based upon, and a reasonable conclusion from) the evidence. - Not be arbitrary or capricious. - Sanctions must be reasonable, constitutionally permissible, and should relate to the violations
+- A decision must: - Be based on a fundamentally fair rule or policy. - Be made in good faith (i.e., without malice, ill-will, or bias). - Have a rational relationship to (be substantially based upon, and a reasonable conclusion from) the evidence. - Not be arbitrary or capricious. - Sanctions must be reasonable and constitutionally permissible.